Skip to Content

 After you shower, try to avoid sleeping with your hair wet overnight.
 Instead, apply a leave-in conditioner and dry it before bed to avoid over-saturating your strands.

-If your hair is highly porous, apply coconut, olive, or avocado oil before washing it to keep it from swelling (and causing over-moisturization).
+If your hair is highly porous, apply coconut, olive, or avocado oil before washing it to help reduce swelling.
+Coconut oil is one of the few oils shown in hair-fiber studies to reduce protein loss when used as a pre-wash treatment.

 Frequently Asked Questions